pankajsharma0508/EdgeComputing/README.md

 2. Try to run the docker image locally.
    `Docker run -p 80:5000 pank05081985/flask-app`

+3. Once you are satisfied with the image, You can push it to the docker repository.
+   `Docker login`
+   `Docker push pank05081985/flask-app:latest`

-3. Deploy the created image to local K8 or Minikube environment.
+4. Deploy the created image to local K8 or Minikube environment.
    `kubectl apply -f deployment.yaml`

-4. Add a node port service for testing purpose on local.
+5. Add a node port service for testing purpose on local.
    `kubectl port-forward service/flask-app-service 80:80`